 Bicycles are most economical but considering the heat and the sheer size of the park, distance of Angkor archaeological park from Siem Reap and then you have to walk a lot in different temples this option does make much sense.

 Cambodian tuk-tuks are like a horse carriage that is attached to the back of a motorbike and are quite spacious.
 Some of the drivers keep icebox to keep the water cool, which is very helpful in Siem Reap’s weather.
 Check with tuk-tuk drivers in the market area for a day tour cost because I have noticed if you hire from the hotel, they charge more maybe because they give commission to the hotel.

 Sunrise at Angkor Wat

-Watching Sunrise in Angkor Wat is one of the most popular activity.
+Watching Sunrise in Angkor Wat is one of the most popular activities.
 Check the time of sunrise and start from your hotel at least one hour before the sunrise.
 There are hundreds and thousands of people next to the moat at the time of the sunrise depending upon offseason or season.
 Everyone wants to have a good picture and getting a good spot for clicking is a struggle.

-If you are planning to explore the temple in a day then buy the ticket a day before after 5.00 PM for next day.
-If you buy a ticket after 5.00 PM then it will be dated for next day.
+If you are planning to explore the temple in a day then buy the ticket a day before after 5.00 PM for the next day.
+If you buy a ticket after 5.00 PM then it will be dated for the next day.
 Here are some good tips and detailed information about watching sunrise at Angkor Wat.

 Ticket/Pass for Angkor Complex

 Keep your ticket safe and accessible because you need it to get into the Angkor archeological park entrances.
 There are people from APSARA society checking the ticket at some of the larger temples entrances.
-You can not use a ticket of another person because ticket has a photo of the person on it.
+You can not use a ticket for another person because ticket has a photo of the person on it.

 Food and Water in Angkor Temple Complex